hwdsl2/setup-ipsec-vpn/azure/README.md

 When the deployment finishes, Azure displays a notification.
 Next steps: [Configure VPN Clients](../README.md#next-steps).

+**Note:** Client configuration files for IKEv2 mode can be found in the `/root` folder of your VPN server.
+When connecting to the server using SSH, use the username and password you specified in the deployment template.

 ## Authors

 Copyright (C) 2016 [Daniel Falkner](https://github.com/derdanu)